sp4c38/AWattPrice/backend/README.md

 ## Automatic Price History Archive

 The regular data-refresher automatically populates the two-year SQLite archive for every supported area after its first normal refresh cycle.
-Completed monthly imports are skipped, so the process resumes safely after restarts and retries incomplete imports without manual setup.
+Monthly imports are skipped only when the stored price intervals continuously cover the requested period.
+Missing intervals are downloaded automatically, including when an older completion marker exists, and already complete data is reused even when no matching marker exists.
+Several regions are populated in parallel with a bounded request count, so one slow region cannot block all remaining regions.

 No deployment or local setup command is required.
 The importer remains available only for manual maintenance or troubleshooting: